DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 The predefined PodSecurityPolicy name [`ibm-restricted-psp`](https://ibm.biz/cpkspec-psp) has been verifed for this chart.
 If your target namespace is bound to this PodSecurityPolicy, you can proceed to install the chart.

-This chart also defines a custom PodSecurityPolicy which can be used to finely control the permissions/capabilities needed to deploy this chart.
+This chart also defines a custom PodSecurityPolicy which can be used to finely control the permissions and capabilities needed to deploy this chart.

 A cluster administrator can create the custom PodSecurityPolicy and the ClusterRole by applying the following descriptor files in the appropriate namespace:
 * Custom PodSecurityPolicy definition: